Warriors roll to most lopsided win, beat Bulls 138-96

 AP Sports Writer

+CHICAGO (AP) — The Golden State Warriors were in a rut and in need of a breather.
+They sure got one.

-CHICAGO (AP) — Andrew Wiggins scored 21 points, Stephen Curry added 19 and the Golden State Warriors rolled to their most lopsided win of the season, dominating the Chicago Bulls 138-96 on Friday night.
+Andrew Wiggins scored 21 points, Stephen Curry added 19 and the Warriors rolled to their most lopsided win of the season, dominating the Chicago Bulls 138-96 on Friday night.

 Rookie Jonathan Kuminga finished with 25 points and Jordan Poole scored 22.

-The Warriors broke out of their rut in a huge way, pulling away early after dropping four of five.
-It was just the sort of breather they needed coming off a lopsided loss at defending champion Milwaukee the previous night.
+The Warriors broke out of their slump in a huge way, pulling away early after dropping four of five.
+It was just the sort of easy win they were seeking coming off a lopsided loss at defending champion Milwaukee the previous night.

+“We came out pretty determined,” Coach Steve Kerr said.
+“Obviously, they were behind the 8-ball almost immediately when Zach (LaVine) got injured.”

-The Bulls lost star Zach LaVine to a left knee injury in the opening minutes.
+The Bulls lost LaVine to a left knee injury in the opening minutes.
 They got booed off the court trailing 78-47 at halftime and wound up with their worst loss this season.

-Wiggins scored 20 in the first half and shot 8 of 11 in the game.
+Wiggins scored 20 in the first half and shot 8 of 11 in the game while making three 3-pointers.
 Curry shook off a slow start in a total turnaround for the Warriors after they trailed 77-38 at halftime in Milwaukee on Thursday.

 Poole nailed five 3-pointers, and the Warriors made it look easy even though they were missing Klay Thompson and Draymond Green.